Man behind anti-Islam film to return to jail for a year

 U.S. and other foreign embassies were also stormed in various cities across the Middle East, Asia and Africa.
 For many Muslims, any depiction of the prophet is considered blasphemous.

-The defense lawyer also told reporters his client wrote the script for the video and may have served as a “cultural consultant” on the video, but does not own rights to it.
+Prosecutors said Youssef violated the terms of his release from prison in June by using aliases, fraudulently obtaining a California driver’s license under an assumed name and lying to probation officers by falsely claiming his only involvement with the anti-Islam film was as a script writer.

-Youssef previously was convicted of fraudulently obtaining 641 credit and debit cards and 60 bank accounts, defrauding banks of $800,000, Dugdale said.
+In court on Wednesday, he admitted to four violations and four others were dismissed.
+In addition to being sent back to jail for a year, Youssef was ordered to be placed on four years of supervised released once he gets out.

-Reporting by Brandon Lowery; Writing by Steve Gorman; Editing by Cynthia Johnston, Andre Grenon and Lisa Shumaker
+Reporting by Brandon Lowery; Writing by Steve Gorman; Editing by Cynthia Johnston and Andre Grenon